 The obligation to support a partner in a marriage or in a de facto relationship does not necessarily end when the parties separate.
 An award of spouse maintenance recognizes the unfairness of leaving a former husband or wife with little or no income after that person spent years providing services in the home for no compensation.

-Also known as alimony or spousal support, maintenance is financial support that one member of a dissolved relationship provides to the other.
+Also known as alimony or spousal support, maintenance is the financial support that one member of a dissolved relationship provides to the other.
 It can be paid as a lump sum or as periodic payments that continue for a fixed period or until the person receiving the payments dies or remarries.
 It can also be a factor that the court considers in a property settlement by awarding a former spouse a larger share of property in lieu of ordering maintenance payments.

-When a relationship ends, the partners to the relationship can use mediation and negotiation to decide whether spouse maintenance will be paid and, if so, the form and amount of that payment.
+When a relationship ends, the partners in the relationship can use mediation and negotiation to decide whether spouse maintenance will be paid and, if so, the form and amount of that payment.
 If negotiation fails to produce an agreement, either party can apply to the court for an award of maintenance.
 That application must usually be made within 12 months after a final divorce is granted.
 In a de facto relationship, the application must be made within 2 years after the relationship breaks down.